 Quantitative PCR (qPCR) was used to analyze the symbiont community of each collected sample.
 Based on amplification of the internal transcribed spacer region (ITS2), clade C and D Symbiodinium sequences resulted from existing clade-level primers and probes (Cunning et al. 2013).
-All samples were assays of both clade C and D Symbiodinium in duplicate 10L reactions on a StepOnePlus platform (Applied Biosystems) for 40 cycles.
-Parameters were set for a fluorescence threshold of 0.01 and a baseline interval of cycles 15-22.
+All samples were assayed with both clade C and D Symbiodinium primers in duplicate 10L reactions on a StepOnePlus platform (Applied Biosystems) for 40 cycles.
+Parameters were set at a fluorescence threshold of 0.01 and a baseline interval of cycles 15-22.
 The StepOnePlus software produced the target symbiont ratio of clade C to D in each sample, normalized for fluorescence intensity and locus gene copy number.
-Symbiont clades detected in fewer than both duplicate qPCR reaction were not considered.
+Symbiont clades detected in only one qPCR reaction were not considered.
 The proportion of clade C dominance was calculated from the clade C to D ratio by the formula [(C:D)/(C:D+1)].
 The resulting proportion of clade D dominance was then calculated by the formula 1-[(C:D)/(C:D+1)].
 Based on the proportion values of clades C and D, the dominant symbiont type was determined.
 If a colony possessed both symbiont clades, designated as a mixture, the clade present in higher proportion was noted as CD or DC accordingly.

 Data Analysis

 Chi-Squared tests were used to assess differences in colony color morph, dominant symbiont clade and symbiont community mixtures between reef areas, bay areas and reef types.
 To estimate the probability of occurrence of color morph, dominant symbiont and symbiont community mixture as a function of increasing depth, logistic regressions of generalized linear models were used.
 Depth was standardized according to differences in mean sea level using daily tide tables for Moku o Lo’e, Kāne’ohe Bay at 6-minute intervals.

+Distribution of c to d:

+across habitat types,

+across bay regions,

+across depths

+in different color morphs